The author is a guitarist and bassist with over 35 years of experience as a musician.

 Chances are you didn’t decide to be a guitar player so you can learn chord names by rote and spend endless hours working on rudimentary strumming drills.
 You want to play music!

 Some young players get the idea that you have to first master basic chords and scales before you can move on to playing songs you know by bands you love.
 Not so.
 Of course, if you are into classical music, progressive metal or jazz that may be true, but you might be surprised to know that much of the rock and country music you hear is based around very simple chord progressions.

 By learning some of these songs and playing them you are working on your chords in the context of real music.
 Most transcribed songs also have a list of the chords you’ll need to know at the beginning, complete with diagrams of how to play them.
 This is a great way to learn new chords and expand your knowledge.

 Once again I emphasize: This will not be easy.
 You will stumble and bumble and possibly curse a lot.
 Learning guitar is hard work, no matter how you do it.
 But at least you will get a little inspiration from learning songs you like instead of taking lessons for months just to learn to play Twinkle, Twinkle Little Star on one string.

-It’s important to realize there is a fine line between challenging yourself with music that is slightly above your ability, and frustrating yourself with music you have no logical reason to expect yourself to be able to play just yet.
+It’s important to realize there is a fine line between challenging yourself with music that is slightly above your ability and frustrating yourself with music you have no logical reason to expect yourself to be able to play just yet.
 This line is different for each new guitarist.
-Some may work on basic chords for years, and be happy enough with that.
-Others may dive neck-deep into some fairy difficult music and thrive on the challenge it provides.
+Some may work on basic chords for years and be happy enough with that.
+Others may dive neck-deep into some fairly difficult music and thrive on the challenge it provides.
 Point is, go at your own pace, and don’t ever feel like you need to take on more of a challenge than you are ready for.